derykmakgill/derykmakgill.github.io/_posts/2020-04-13-bitcoin-takeover.md

 The issue is merged on Github and the page goes live the following day.

+#### 20 June 2015

+In response to a post on r/Bitcoin about scaling Bitcoin by raising the size of the blocks in Bitcoin XT, Luke Dashjr comments that [Lightning Network does that.](https://np.reddit.com/r/Bitcoin/comments/3aieuj/gavin_andresens_block_size_increase_code_8mb_cap/csd88la/)

+At the time, the Lightning Network alpha wasn't even operational.

 #### 13 August 2015

 /u/aminok has his post [(archive)](https://archive.is/E75Cx#selection-1969.95-1969.299) deleted, in which he asked the mods: “please don’t try to impose your will on the Bitcoin community.”